IgniteUI/indigo-design-docfx/en/known-issues.md

 1. Drag & drop an image onto an artboard
 2. Draw a Rectangle and set its Fill to be an image

-Since code generation does not currently render Sketch shapes, use only the first method with Indigo.Design.
-The image will be generated with the dimensions defined in the Sketch file, and will not be responsive.
+Both of these are supported however the image will be generated with the dimensions defined in the Sketch file, and will not be responsive.

-Also in this version, images that are used as backgrounds for content will not be code generated as a background but as a normal image element.
-Image elements in HTML are inline-block elements so they will not render behind the content but instead beside the content.
-For now developers will have to adjust the generated code to convert the image to a background but we will address this in future versions.
+Images that were created using the first method above and are used as backgrounds will not be code generated as a background but as a normal image element.

+Images that were created using the second method above and are used as backgrounds will be code generated as a background.

 > [!Note]
-> The next release will feature an Image Component that will generate code for responsive images.
+> A future release will feature an Image Component that will generate code for responsive images.

 ### Currently Not Supported

 The following Indigo.Design components are not implemented for code generation yet:

-* Button Group
-* Bottom Navigation
 * Cards
 * Navigation -> NavBar
 * Navigation -> NavDrawer